phish108/PowerTLA/README.md

 1. Clone the PowerTLA repository into a safe place, but not into your learning management system.
  * run ```git clone https://github.com/phish108/PowerTLA.git```
  * run ```git submodule update --init --recoursivce```
-2. copy or link the plugin into your LMS .
+2. copy or link the plugin into your LMS.
-3. create a powertla.ini from the powertla.ini.example.

 ### ILIAS LMS